-Open Program Compatibility Troubleshooter by swiping in from the right edge of the screen, tapping Search (or if you're using a mouse, pointing to the upper-right corner of the screen, moving the mouse pointer down, and then clicking Search), entering program compatibility in the search box, tapping or clicking Settings, and then tapping or clicking Run programs made for previous versions of Windows.
+Swipe in from the right edge of the screen, and then tap Search.(If you're using a mouse, point to the upper-right corner of the screen, move the mouse pointer down, and then click Search.)

-Follow the instructions in the troubleshooter.
+Tap or click Next, and then follow the instructions in the troubleshooter.

 Runs the program using settings from a previous version of Windows.
-Try this setting if you know the program is designed for (or worked in) a specific previous version of Windows.
+Try this setting if you know the program is designed for (or worked in) a specific version of Windows.

-Run in reduced color mode
+Reduced color mode

 Uses a limited set of colors in the program.
 Some older programs are designed to use fewer colors.